Cookies on this website

 does THE APPLICANT need to be externally funded at the end of their current contract?

 The source of the applicant's salary at the end of their current contract is expected to be an externally funded research grant (or contract with industry) that qualifies as research income.
-Staff contracts funded from philanthropic donations or departmental Trust Funds are unlikely to be eligible.
+Staff contracts funded from philanthropic donations, departmental Trust Funds or departmental discretionary funds (even where these have an external source) are unlikely to be eligible.

 Externally funded Department/Centre/Institute core awards that are ending and not being renewed by the funder are eligible as an external source of funding.